-Depicted below is a summary of the dissolved oxygen (DO) testing for 2012.
+Depicted below is a summary of the dissolved oxygen (DO) testing to-date for 2013.
 It includes the results from the East Basin, which demonstrates the summer stratification phenomenon, as well as sampling results from various shallow areas around the lake.

 East Basin Dissolved Oxygen Profile

 In comparing these DO results with those of 2012, we see increased lake water temperatures ( between 2 and 2 1/2 degrees Celsius) and DO concentrations about the same.

 Area Sampling of Dissolved Oxygen